mjumbewu/cyborgcity/GUIDE_TO_TIME_TRAVEL.md

 ## Time Travel Tips (for all travellers)

 - **Know who you are.** Choose your identity and stick to it.
 My recommendation is often to consider who you are (in real life) and and what makes you you *today*, and project that into your future self.
 Are you a programmer today?
 Imagine what it will mean to be a programmer in the future and embody that.
 Do you teach young children?
+Imagine what that will mean in the future?
+At our dinners, when we do our round of introductions, we include the question "What informs your perspective?".
 - **Be courageous in the events you inject into the timeline.** These events *will* shape the conversation, but that's ok.
 Part of the fun of improvisational time travel is that you can never be quite sure where you'll end up.
 - **Related to the previous tip, be specific about what happens.** It's more fun that way -- people have more to riff off of.
 Don't worry, you're not predcting, you're exploring.